gruiick/pySpaceTrader/README.rst

     python3 -m pip install PySimpleGUI

-You also may need Tkinter:
+You may also need to install Tkinter:

 .. code-block:: bash